House of Bourbon: Later Bourbon monarchs outside France

 The Bourbon dynasty seemed finished in Spain as in the rest of the world, but it would be resurrected.
 The Second Spanish Republic was overthrown in the Spanish Civil War, leading to the dictatorship of Francisco Franco.
 He named Juan Carlos de Borbón, a grandson of Alfonso XIII, his successor in 1969.
 When Franco died six years later, Juan Carlos I took the throne to restore the Bourbon dynasty.
-The new king oversaw the Spanish transition to democracy; the Spanish Constitution of 1978 recognized the monarchy.
+The new king oversaw the Spanish transition to democracy, and the Spanish Constitution of 1978 recognized the monarchy.

-Since 1964 the Bourbon-Parma line has reigned agnatically though not officially in Luxembourg through Grand Dukes Jean and his son Henri.
+Since 1964, the Bourbon-Parma line has reigned agnatically (although not officially) in Luxembourg through Grand Dukes Jean and his son Henri.
 In June 2011, Luxembourg adopted absolute primogeniture, replacing the old Semi-Salic law that might have guaranteed the survival of Bourbon rule for generations.

-Though it is not as powerful as it once was and no longer reigns in its native country of France, the House of Bourbon is by no means extinct and has survived to the present-day world, predominantly composed of republics.
+Although it is not as powerful as it once was and no longer reigns in its native country of France, the House of Bourbon is by no means extinct and has survived to the present-day world, predominantly composed of republics.

-The House of Bourbon, in its surviving branches, is believed to be the oldest royal dynasty of Europe (and the oldest documented European family altogether) that is still existing in the direct male line today: The House of Capet's male ancestors, the Robertians, go back to Robert of Hesbaye (d.
-807) as their first secured ancestor and he is believed to be a direct male descendant of Charibert de Haspengau (c.
+The House of Bourbon, in its surviving branches, is believed to be the oldest royal dynasty of Europe (and the oldest documented European family altogether) that is still existing in the direct male line today.
+The House of Capet's male ancestors, the Robertians, go back to Robert of Hesbaye (d.
+807) as their first secured ancestor, and he is believed to be a direct male descendant of Charibert de Haspengau (c.
 555–636).
 Should this be true, only the Imperial House of Japan would outmatch the Bourbon's age, being reliably documented – as a ruling house already – from about 540.
-The House of Hesse traces its line back to 841, the House of Welf-Este and the House of Wettin are both emerging in the 10th century (and so do some Italian non-ruling houses like the Caetani or the Massimo family), whereas most of the other ruling families of Europe only turn up to the light of history after the year 1000.
+The House of Hesse traces its line back to 841, the House of Welf-Este and the House of Wettin were both emerging in the 10th century, and so were some Italian non-ruling houses like the Caetani or the Massimo family, whereas most of the other ruling families of Europe only turned up to the light of history after the year 1000.